JOIN 900K+ ROOFING FANS!

 The larger you want your company to be, the better you need to be as a business owner, as the responsibility will be greater.
 It is not wrong to dream big, but if you are a new business owner, it is best to start small and work your way up.

-Finding a mentor can be a huge asset when starting your roofing company.
+A mentor can be a huge asset for anyone who wants to start a roofing company.
 The ability to learn from another successful roofing business owner can save you time, and help you avoid many costly mistakes.

 When starting your business, an important part of planning is research.
 Depending on your location, a running a successful roofing business can potentially be difficult.
 You may want to find answers to these questions before starting your company:

-• What is the competition?
+- What is the competition?
 How many other roofers are in business in my area?
 What are they charging?
 Would commercial roofing be a better option than residential?
+Residential roofing accounts for about 80% of the market, while commercial roofing makes up the remaining 20%.

 Below are some additional points to consider in the research/planning process: